The Ultimate Guide To Social Recruiting

 Yes, I am talking about social media, its massive reach, and one form of recruiting that has shot into the limelight – Social Recruiting.
 Tapping into brand new spheres of talent while adopting creative recruiting strategies is the crux of social recruiting.

 Although social recruiting has been around since 2008, it has become the need of the hour and a weapon to have in your corner with the pandemic rendering everything to a remote workspace.
 A study by Pew Research Centre found that a whopping 72% of Americans surveyed use social media heavily.
-This should put into perspective the large number of promising candidates you as a recruiter are not considering by failing to use social media for recruiting purposes.
+This should put into perspective the large number of promising candidates you as a recruiter are not considering by failing to source candidates through social media.

 Here are our 2 cents on everything you need to know about social recruiting and how to kill it #likeapro, true social media style!

 What is social recruiting?

 Social recruiting or social media recruiting is a talent acquisition strategy that refers to the use of social media platforms like LinkedIn, Facebook, Twitter, and Instagram to source and hire candidates.
 You can narrow down your target audience to quickly and effectively find candidates who are the right fit for your company.

 Why traditional recruiting methods will no longer cut it